langroid/langroid/examples/multi-agent-debate/README.md

 - config.py: Provides functions for configuring global settings and LLM-specific parameters.
 - model.py: Pydantic model for system_messages.json
 - system_messages.json: Topic Titles and system_messages for pro and con agents.
 You can add more topics and their respective pro and con system messages here.
+The system_messages has a statement:
+"Limit responses to MAXIMUM 3 points expressed as single sentences."
+Please change or delete it for a realistic debate.
 - generation_config_models.py: pydantic model for generation_config.json
 - generation_config.json: LLM generation parameters
 The system dynamically updates user selection with the topics from this file.